I Tried the Top 10 Proposal Software So You Didn’t Have to

 Absolutely superb.
 Client proposals will look smart on phones and tablets which is exactly how things should be.
-Qwilr definitely think of things in similar ways to us at Better Proposals – certainly when it comes to proposals being mobile friendly.
+Qwilr definitely thinks of things in similar ways to us at Better Proposals – certainly when it comes to proposals being mobile-friendly.

 What’s Qwilr standout feature?

-Rather disappointingly, they only have 9 integrations which is incredibly low for a company of Qwilr’s stature.
+Rather disappointingly, they only have 9 integrations which are incredibly low for a company of Qwilr’s stature.
 You’d think this would be something they put more effort into moving forward.

 Maybe you’re supposed to supply your own?
 Either way, it’s important to check the templates and consider bringing in a proposal writing expert to polish it up.